Discover Austria: Six off-the-beaten-track towns to visit

 Although St. Wolfgang can still get busy with tourists in the peak summer months, it’s not as high profile as places like Hallstadt, which makes visiting the town a more enjoyable experience.

-St. Wolfgang is also less than an hour from Salzburg by car, making it an accessible day trip location for people still unsure about staying in hotels overnight during a pandemic.
+St. Wolfgang is also less than an hour from Salzburg by car, making it an accessible day trip location for people who just wanted a brief respite from the city.

 Saint Wolfgang, one of Austria's most charming villages.
 By Silverije - Own work, CC BY-SA 4.0,